MdRasheduz-zaman/ai_news_archive/README.md

 ## About

-This newsletter covers the latest developments, insights, and trends in artificial intelligence, machine learning, and related technologies.
+This newsletter covers the latest developments, insights, and trends in artificial intelligence, machine learning, and related technologies in Biology.

-## Updating the Archive

-When adding new newsletter issues:
-1. Place the HTML file in the output folder
-2. Update the index.html to include the new issue
-3. Commit and push to GitHub
-4. The GitHub Pages site will automatically update

 ## License

-© 2025 All rights reserved.
+© Md Rasheduzzaman all rights reserved.